 NOTE BEFORE YOU START: Crazy quilts are fun, and easy, but there are also things to consider when you make one that are not common to a traditional quilt.
 So, though there is a lot of reading, I'd encourage you to read the pattern (below), the TIPS, and the italic sections.

 This is fun!
 I'm not sure I would call it quick - because of all the extra touches that are usually added to it!
 Gather everything that you think might work.
-Here's the pic of my first "gathering".
-I ended up finding other things and changed it quite a bit, but the point is that you may be surprised what you end up with considering what you had to start.

 I did not quilt this as I made it in the tradition of a crazy quilt which are generally not quilted due to the heaviness that came as a result of so many fabrics being piled on top of each other.
 They were considered quite warm without added batting and quilting.
 Long ago, the quilting started out utilitarian - simply to hold the layers together.
 In the crazy quilt, the layers were held together by the many intricate hand stitches.
 We have machines that can do those stitches now, but many people also still do the handwork.
 There are some designs printed on wash away stabilizer that make the stitches easy to do as well.
 By using old linens and laces, you will also most likely have some elegant embroideries in the linens and you can work around those to give them a focus.
 Batting was also not common in the crazy quilt due to the heaviness and variety of fabrics such as velvets, wools, satins, etc...all fabrics not common to the cotton utilitarian quilt.
 Some crazy quilts were made simply to have warmth in the winter in a cold cabin.
 Others were made to showcase fancy stitches, or to practice the stitches.
 They often started with a 5 sided shape, which I use in this design.
 I like the 5 sided as a representation of home, though I don't think that it has that historical sense.
 Binding was not used for all the same reasons.
 They were typically turned and tied, as I do here.